The Respiratory System

 2. Non-Sterile Aspirate:

-• Bronchopneumonia with necrosis and suppuration
+• Bronchopneumonia with necrosis

 4. Hypostatic Pneumonia